a) Secured Loans:

 (xii) Details of Crypto Currency or Virtual Currency: The Company has not traded or invested in any crypto currency or virtual currency during the current or previous year.

 As per the requirements of Rule 3(1) of the Companies (Accounts) Rules 2014, the Company uses only such accounting software (SAP Business one ERP) for maintaining its books of account that has a feature of, recording the audit trail of each and every transaction, creating an edit log of each change made in the books of account along with the date when such changes were made and who made those changes within such accounting software.
 This feature of recording audit trail has operated throughout the year and was not tampered with during the year.
-The said software does not have facility of creating edit log for direct data changes at database level, however the Company has established and maintained an internal control framework over its financial reporting in this regard and based on its assessment, has concluded that the internal controls for the year ended March 31, 2024 were effective.
+The said software does not have facility of creating edit log for direct data changes at database level, however the Company has established and maintained an internal control framework over its financial reporting in this regard and based on its assessment, has concluded that the internal controls for the year ended March 31, 2025 were effective.
+The audit trail has been preserved by the Company as per statutory requirements for record retention.

 Previous year figures have been regrouped, rearranged and recasted to make them comparable with the current year figures